 Plot Your Data

-When you are ready, click the Plot Data On Map button from the Master Toolbar.
+When you are ready, click the Dataset button under the Adding to Map section of the Master Toolbar.
 Navigate to your data and select it.
 As you click the next buttons, choose which sheet you want to import from your spreadsheet.

 The Five Flex Fields